thinkshout/behat-wordpress-extension/docs/installation.md

     vendor/bin/behat --init
     ```

-  This will generate a `features/` folder for your [Behat features](http://docs.behat.org/en/latest/user_guide/features_scenarios.html#features), and a new [Behat Context](http://docs.behat.org/en/latest/user_guide/context.html) in `features/bootstrap/`.
-The latter is aware of both the WordPress and [Mink](https://github.com/Behat/MinkExtension) extensions, so you'll be able to take advantage of their drivers as you build your own custom [step definitions or hooks](http://docs.behat.org/en/latest/user_guide/writing_scenarios.html).
+  This will generate a `features/` folder for your [Behat features](http://docs.behat.org/en/latest/user_guide/features_scenarios.html#features), and a new [Behat context](http://docs.behat.org/en/latest/user_guide/context.html) in `features/bootstrap/`.
+The latter is aware of both the WordPress and [Mink](https://github.com/Behat/MinkExtension) extensions, so you will be able to take advantage of them as you build your own custom [step definitions or hooks](http://docs.behat.org/en/latest/user_guide/writing_scenarios.html).

 1. To confirm that everything is set up correctly, run: